 Simply by taking the first step in visiting our website today, you are learning more about the adoption process and on your way to your own Lifetime Adoption.
-Lifetime was founded by Mardie Caldwell in 1986 as a result of her own journey to become a parent through adoption, after losing seven pregnancies.
+Lifetime was founded by Mardie Caldwell, C.O.A.P., in 1986 as a result of her own journey to become a parent through adoption, after losing seven pregnancies.
 With our history of providing successful adoption services nationwide for adoptive families, we welcome the opportunity to learn more about you and your adoption hopes.

 Through the years, we have worked with many birth mothers who are looking for stable, loving parents for their babies and children.
 You are an important part of the decision-making process for them as they consider placing their child for adoption.
 You just may be the one they are looking for.